Travel expert Taylor Taverna took to the road in a Cabana. Follow her easy recipes and campervan cooking tips.

 If oatmeal isn’t your thing, then a breakfast sandwich or peanut butter and banana on toast are some other delicious breakfast ideas.

 Yogurt with Homemade Granola and Fresh Berries

 As amazing as the kitchen in the Cabana is, you may run into one little issue... a rainy morning.
-On the second morning of our ten day road trip, we woke up to some rain.
-Nothing was going to keep me from boiling some water for my morning tea (coffee drinkers are safe, as there is a keurig-style coffee maker in the van), but I didn’t quite feel like cooking a whole meal out in the rain.
-For these days I recommend having some meals planned out that don’t require the use of the pull-out stove.
+On the second morning of our ten-day road trip, we woke up to some rain.
+There's a kettle in the interior so I could make my morning tea (coffee drinkers are safe, too, with steeped coffee bags), but I didn’t quite feel like cooking a whole meal out in the rain.
+For these days I recommend having some meals planned out that don’t require the use of the slide-out stove.